-For some tips on study and exam survival, visit our Studying Tips & Resources section.
+For some tips on study and exam survival, visit our How to study better section.

 - SACs are tasks set by your school that have to be done (mainly) in class, like essays or case studies.
 Every VCE subject has at least one SAC.

 - SATs are practical tasks examined at school, like projects for tech subjects or folios for art subjects.
 Not all VCE subjects involve SATs.

 External assessment takes place in Year 12 in the form of exams.
 Most exams are written exams, except for:

 - oral exams for subjects in LOTE (languages other than English) subjects

 For more about VCE exams, including copies of previous exams and exam timetables, visit the VCAA's Examinations and Assessment pages.